artus9033/NodeJS-QMC5883L/README.md

 # *NodeJS-QMC5883L*

 # 1. Table of contents
-- Overview
+- Overview & Installation
 - Usage
 - Hardware Compatibility
 - Libraries Used
 - License
 - TODO

-# 2. Overview
+# 2. Overview & Installation
-This is a NodeJS module that talks to the DA5883 magnetometer (on the QMC5883L board).
+This is a simple NodeJS module that talks to the DA5883 magnetometer (on the QMC5883L board).
+You can install it by running ```npm install --save nodejs-qmc5883l```.

 # 3. Usage
 The module is very simple - it provides three methods: